pragsmike/PromptCritical/docs/intro-overview.md

 # Overview

-**PromptCritical** aims to be a reproducible **prompt-evolution platform**:
-*store every prompt immutably → run controlled experiments → read the scores back → breed the next generation*.
+**PromptCritical** is a reproducible **prompt-evolution platform**.
+It formalizes the ad-hoc process of prompt engineering into a clear, data-driven, and auditable cycle: *`bootstrap` → `vary` → `evaluate` → `select`*.

-Our goal is to produce new prompts, trending upward in efficacy at causing an LLM to perform a particular task.
+Our goal is to produce new prompts that demonstrate increasing efficacy at causing a Large Language Model (LLM) to perform a particular task.

-Initially, we use a single task as our target: to clean up blog posts scraped from real web sites.
-These texts are typically polluted by ads, subscription offers, teasers to related articles, and the like.
+Initially, we use a single task as our target: cleaning up blog posts scraped from the web.
+These texts are often polluted by ads, subscription offers, and related-article teasers.
+By removing this noise, we make the text more valuable as grist for downstream semantic analysis.
+We chose this task because it is bounded, its performance is easily evaluated, and it is inherently useful.
-Those items are just noise that contribute nothing to the narrative of the post.
-By removing them, we make the text more valuable as grist for semantic analysis.

-We choose this task because it is bounded, it is easy to evaluate performance, and it is inherently useful to other investigations.

-## Prompt store

-  The prompt store is the “source-of-truth” layer; everything else is plumbing that moves prompts *into* black-box evaluators (like **Failter**) and moves fitness scores *back* into the metadata.

-  **The Immutable Prompt Store Design** treats prompts as content-addressable objects with SHA-1 integrity and full lineage tracking.
-This solves the reproducibility crisis in prompt engineering where people can't even remember what they tried last week.
-The `.prompt` file format with UTF-8 + NFC canonicalization shows serious attention to the subtle details that make or break data integrity.
+## Two-Layer Integrity and Provenance

+The project's design for data integrity and historical provenance operates at two complementary levels: the immutable prompt store and the Git repository that contains it.

+### 1. The Immutable Prompt Store

+The prompt store (`pdb/`) is the "source-of-truth" layer for all prompt artifacts.
+It is designed for fine-grained, programmatic integrity.

+*   **Content-Addressed Hashing:** The `pdb/` treats prompts as content-addressable objects.
+The SHA-1 hash of a prompt's body is stored in its header, ensuring the prompt text itself cannot be corrupted or altered without detection.
+This is the primary defense against processing errors.
+*   **Immutable History:** The results of each evaluation **contest** are stored in their own files within the `generations/` directory, creating a separate, auditable record of performance in a specific context.
+This prevents prompt metadata from changing based on external evaluations.

-## Git as Temporal Database
+### 2. Git as a Temporal Database

-Using git for population snapshots is attractive because:
-- Every generation is a commit with full diff history
-- You can branch for experimental evolution strategies
-- Merge conflicts become meaningful (competing evolutionary pressures)
-- You get distributed replication of your entire evolutionary history for free
+While the `pdb/` ensures the integrity of individual prompts, the Git repository provides a higher-level, cryptographic snapshot of the entire experiment's state over time.
+By committing the state of the experiment directory after key events (e.g., after each `select` command), Git provides:

+*   **Tamper-Evident History:** Git's commit hashes create a cryptographically secure chain.
+Any retroactive, illicit change to a file in a past generation (e.g., altering a `results.csv` file to favor a different prompt) would be immediately detectable.
+*   **Full State Snapshots:** Each commit captures the exact state of every file, including prompt headers, contest results, and population symlinks.
+This allows you to check out any past generation and see exactly what the state of the experiment was at that point in time.
+*   **Branching for Experiments:** You can use `git branch` to explore alternative evolutionary paths (e.g., trying a different selection strategy) in parallel, with the ability to merge successful strategies back into the main line.

+Together, the `pdb`'s internal hashing and Git's external snapshotting provide a robust, two-layer system for ensuring the reproducibility and integrity of an entire evolutionary run.

 ## Terms

-- **Object Prompt**: The actual working prompt that performs the text transformation task
+-   **Object Prompt**: The actual working prompt that performs a task (e.g., "clean this text").
-- **Meta Prompt**: The instruction that tells an LLM how to improve/mutate an object prompt
+-   **Meta Prompt**: An instruction that tells an LLM how to change an object prompt (e.g., "improve this prompt").
+These are the operators for the `vary` command.
-- **Seed Prompt**: The initial handwritten object prompt (generation 0)
+-   **Seed Prompt**: The initial, hand-written object prompt that serves as the starting point for evolution.
-- **Fitness Evaluation**: The Failter experiment that scores how well object prompts clean web pages
+-   **Evaluation & Contest**: The `evaluate` command is the user-facing action that runs a **contest**.
+A contest is the specific event of scoring a population against a dataset using the Failter tool.

-## Surrogate fitness metrics for cheaper evolution
+## Surrogate Fitness Metrics for Cheaper Evolution

-PromptCritical, as an evolutionary system, computes two types of fitness metrics:
-   * about each prompt individually (eg complexity)
-   * about the population of prompts as a whole (eg diversity)

-The real test of a prompt is how well it causes an LLM to perform the task.
+The true test of a prompt is its performance in an expensive `evaluate` step.
+To reduce costs, PromptCritical is designed to eventually leverage cheaper "surrogate" fitness metrics.
-However, submitting the prompt to an LLM is extremely expensive.
-Even a small evolutionary experiment could require hundreds of evaluations.

-We hope to reduce this number by eliminating prompts from the population that are unlikely to be succesful.
-To do this, we analyze the prompts for complexity, semantic consistency, and other measures, and record these metrics in the prompt's metadata.

-We begin by evaluating many prompts in expensive LLM trials.
-This produces a dataset of intrinsic prompt metrics along with their performance metrics.
-We use this to develop a predictor of prompt performance.
-We may use an ML model trained on the intrinsic measures to predict performance.

-We can then use the surrogate metric to eliminate likely bad performers from the trials without spending money on LLM evaluations.
+The system analyzes prompts for intrinsic properties (e.g., complexity, word count) and records these in their metadata.
+The long-term vision is to build a dataset correlating these cheap-to-compute intrinsic metrics with expensive-to-compute performance scores.
+This will allow us to train a predictive model (a "surrogate critic") that can pre-filter a population, eliminating likely bad performers *before* spending money on full LLM evaluations.
+This will make the evolutionary process dramatically more efficient.